-- Read bandwidth: The number of uncompressed bytes per second that were read.
+- Read throughput: The number of uncompressed bytes per second that were read.

-- Write bandwidth: The number of uncompressed bytes per second that were written.
+- Write throughput: The number of uncompressed bytes per second that were written.

 - Error rate: The percentage of all requests that failed on the Cloud Bigtable server side.

 - Disk load: The total utilization of HDD disks across all of the nodes in the instance's cluster.
 Available only for HDD clusters.

 - Node count: The number of nodes in the instance's cluster.

 - CPU utilization: The average CPU utilization across all nodes in the instance's cluster.

 - CPU utilization of hottest node: The CPU utilization of the busiest node in the instance's cluster (the node with the highest CPU utilization).
 Exceeding the recommended maximum for your busiest node can cause latency and other issues for your cluster, even if the average CPU usage across your nodes is under the maximum.
 If this graph shows significantly higher usage than your average CPU utilization, it may indicate that a process is generating a relatively large number of requests on one or more rows on a single node.
 Cloud Bigtable typically redistributes these requests across your nodes within a few minutes, but it cannot do so if the requests are all on a single row—in that case, your graph may remain high for more than a few minutes.

 You can view each of these metrics over a period ranging from the past 1 hour to the past 30 days.

 To view metrics for a Cloud Bigtable instance: